 For many professionals, a personalized website is an excellent adjunct to their resume, allowing them to showcase their work in a digital portfolio.

-LinkedIn profiles should never simply repeat your resume; the site offers its members – including the non-paying members – rich resources that no resume can include.
+LinkedIn profiles offer more than what can be included on a resume.
+The site offers its members – including the non-paying members – rich resources that no resume can include.
 You can upload videos of your presentations, link to your personal website, as well as feature recommendations from people who know your work and are happy to share their positive feedback with others.

 I love writing LinkedIn profiles because it gives me the opportunity to make my clients come alive online.
 It’s difficult to express personality in a resume, but when I write your profile summary, I do it in the first person, as though you were introducing yourself during a phone interview.